 to remain on the program.
 The deposit may be paid at the registration website.
 This $50 will constitute the first $50 of your registration fee.

-Authors will be expected to agree to a release of copyright, and allow the materials you present (in written, video, audio, or graphic form) to be made available on the conference Digital Commons website after the conference.
+Sending an abstract and/or any other materials will constitute a release of copyright, and allow the materials you present (in written, video, audio, or graphic form) to be made available on the conference Digital Commons website after the conference.
 No paper proceedings will be published, but the presented materials will be available on Digital Commons (the web host for